Cerastium diffusum

 Cerastium diffusum, the fourstamen chickweed or sea mouse-ear, is a species of flowering plant in the pink and carnation family Caryophyllaceae.
-It is an annual herb, to 30 cm.high, occurring in western Europe and northern Africa.
-Found mainly in coastal areas of Algeria, the Baleares, Belgium, Corsica, Denmark, France, the Faroe Islands, Germany, Great Britain, Ireland, Italy, Libya, Morocco, Netherlands, Norway, Portugal, Sardinia, Sicily, Spain and Sweden.

-The flowers have 4, (or seldom 5) petals, 4 or 5 stamens appearing between March and May.
+It is an annual herb, up to 30 cm.high, occurring in western Europe and northern Africa.
+It is mainly found in coastal areas of Algeria, the Baleares, Belgium, Corsica, Denmark, France, the Faroe Islands, Germany, Great Britain, Ireland, Italy, Libya, Morocco, Netherlands, Norway, Portugal, Sardinia, Sicily, Spain and Sweden.
+The flowers have 4, (or rarely 5) petals, 4 or 5 stamens appearing between March and May.
 The petals are much shorter than the sepals.
 The leaves are opposite, (sessile) without petioles and the sepals and bracts are all green, without pale margins.
-The fruit petioles are erect and diffuse at maturity.
+The fruit petioles are upright and diffuse at maturity.